isaac10965824/Group-46/README.md

 3. Scoring and Results: Displays the user's score, correct answers, and feedback upon quiz submission.
 4. Progress Tracking: Shows the user's progress, previous quiz scores, and overall performance.

-        Conclusion

-    The Quiz App is a comprehensive platform that allows users to test their understanding of various lessons and measure their intelligence through a scoring system.
-With features like lesson management, multiple question types, scoring calculation, and progress tracking, the app provides users with an engaging and rewarding experience.
-It promotes learning, competition, and self-improvement while offering an intuitive user interface and seamless user experience.

-PROJECT MEMBERS GITHUBS AND IDS maryakuba-10969526 sigismund011-10951879
-Manuel2u-10945448
-Dorcas4l-10945168
-ElvisKwabena-10950536
-Jayhubexp-10964497

-NB: In the previous commits we were working on a BMI calculator and we switched over to the Quiz App .
+[//]: # "NB: In the previous commits we were working on a BMI calculator and we switched over to the Quiz App ."

 #